ArtemProc/GuestVMTools/README.md

 - Prism Central Credentials, Local or Directory Based, no SSH access required.
 - AOS 5.16 or above for Secure Boot.
 - PC / AOS on 5.9 or above for API V3
+- a mouse, lol, this tool is designed for UI usage. (powershell also works but still sends UI diaglogs.)

 **Capabilties**
 - **Report** Reports the VM Details, on which host its running and host performance.